Atrial fibrillation - discharge

-- Your doctor can refer you to a dietitian, who can help you plan a healthy diet.
+- Your provider can refer you to a dietitian, who can help you plan a healthy diet.

-- If you take warfarin, DO NOT make big changes in your diet or take vitamins without checking with your doctor.
+- If you take warfarin, do not make big changes in your diet or take vitamins without checking with your provider.

 Try to avoid stressful situations.